jacklineboke/TalaATMProgram/README.md

 5. Click on Coverage to see the coverage in percentage (%).

 NOTE
-The file name "AtmMachine,java" contains the ATM Program while the file name "unittests,java" contains some of the unit tests that have been automated using EclEmma
+The file name "AtmMachine,java" contains the ATM Program while the file name "unittests,java" contains the Junit tests.
+The coverage analysis is done using EclEmma Plugin for eclipse.